lhchau/sam-hessian/README.md

 - In this research, we aim to explore which checkpoint is responsible for learning useful patterns and which checkpoint slows down noisy fitting.
   - The technique, we used to verify this study, involved increasing the gradient of each checkpoint subsequently and comparing those with the original SAM.
   - Our hypotheses:
-    - **Slow down the noisy fitting**: Training accuracy increases rapidly, whereas validation accuracy increases slowly.
+    - **noisy fitting**: Training accuracy increases rapidly, whereas validation accuracy increases slowly.
     - **Learn usefull pattern**: Training accuracy increases slowly, whereas validation accuracy increases quickly.

 ### SAM Efficiency - SAME